momochi000/typewar/README.md

 being a crafty entity inside of it and some simply being Crafty entities.
 Everything should be a crafty entity and if there is some need for a backbone model it can live inside the entity.
+* Text Fragment
+* Player Entity
+* NPC Entity

 #### Deploy typewar
+#### Setup system to collect typing data when the battle ends
+Can just be stubbed for now
 #### Play the button tapping gif somewhere while a text fragment is being typed
 #### Play some audio hit on each keypress
 #### Play slash sound on attack